Sunday, 7 August 2022

 You can't always get what you want, but if you try some time, you might get what you need.
 (The Rolling Stones) Friends claimed you wouldn’t like being happy and if you got what you wanted you wouldn’t like that either.
 And if you can’t get what you want, change your want.
 These mean-minded mantras were popular before the Human Rights Act, the consumer movement, people power etc, back when the establishment, firms, monopolies, universities, schools, manufacturers could do us over and get away with it.

 But at the same time: You can do, be, get what you want as long as you want it enough.
 And we believed in magic: biofeedback, iridology, ley lines, earth energies, negative ions, out-of-body experiences, UFOs, crop circles, karma, astrology, homeopathy, synchronicity, the Tarot, crystals, Freud, Jung – surely as a means of obtaining health and happiness?
 But these efforts were never direct – directness was very frowned on.
 As was science ("white-coated priesthood, triumphalist narrative"), perhaps because it disallowed much of the above.
 A new paradigm was going to overthrow the "scientific paradigm" any day now.
-(No sign yet, 2022.)
+(No sign yet, 2024.)
 Science and modernism had failed to cure all diseases/stop wars/improve living conditions, so the lefties threw out all scientific thinking and said truth was relative in an irritatingly smug way.
+(Lefties are still playing this card.)

 ("Biofeedback" consisted of training your brain to produce beta waves with an electronic device.
 Negative ions were good for you, and were given off by a water feature in your living room.)